ShikaSD/java_script/README.md

-# What is better than some bytecode?
+# Psst... wanna try some bytecode?

 Here, I am trying to figure out how to compile JS to JVM bytecode (most of the ideas are stolen from Kotlin compiler).